What happens during an alignment?

 A car alignment is actually an elaborate process that brings the car's suspension into its proper configuration, positioning and adjusting components so that wheels are aligned with one another and the road surface.
 The alignment should be performed by an experienced mechanic, who uses an alignment machine.

-Newer alignment machines feature clamplike devices that are attached to the wheels of the car (which is raised up in the air) and that link to a computer that helps make precise measurements.
+Newer alignment machines feature clamplike devices that are attached to the wheels of the car (which are raised up in the air) and that link to a computer that helps make precise measurements.
 The mechanic will also take this opportunity to make sure that no suspension components are excessively worn or broken.

 Advertisement

 An alignment essentially requires squaring a car's wheels and axles with each other so that they're moving in the same direction.
-The mechanic adjusts the various suspension angles -- known as toe, thrust, camber and caster -- that influence tire movement and position.
+The mechanic adjusts the various suspension angles — known as toe, thrust, camber and caster— that influence tire movement and position.
 The technician will also ensure that the steering wheel is centered.

 Each car's manufacturer designates standard angles for the alignment, specified in degrees.
 If you're a driver of a high-performance car or sports car, your mechanic may be able to align your suspension to improve handling and tire performance, but such an alignment still may lead to uneven tire wear.